 Appointments end at the expiration of the term of the appointment period.
-A decision not to renew or rehire a unit member requires no explanation, notice, or reason and is not grievable.
+A decision not to rehire a bargaining unit member requires no explanation, notice, or reason and is not grievable.

 Consistent with the "at-will" nature of adjunct faculty employment, the University retains the right to unilaterally sever the employment relationship at any point during the employment relationship on any grounds allowed by "at-will" employment relationships which are not prohibited by law or this agreement.